 - Rewrite: allow permalinks to be rewritten at any time.

 - Query Var: allows your post to be query-able <— is that a word? spellcheck says so, so I guess it must be…

 - Can Export: another easy one, do you want to be able to export these?

 PHEW!
-OK done!
-See not as hard as you thought!
-But you’re not done!
+OK done with that!
+See not as hard as you thought, But you’re not done yet!